Webiks/force-horse/README.md

 # force-horse

-An angular.js wrapper for a d3.js force fayout

 #### USAGE

-force-horse is implemented as an angular.js 1.4 directive.
-It can be used either as an HTML element or as an HTML element attribute.
+force-horse is implemented as a web component, so you can use it as an element:

-`<force-horse options=”ctrl.options”&gt;&lt;/force-horse>`

-or:

-`<div force-horse options=”ctrl.options”></div>`
+`<force-horse></force-horse>`

+or from JS:

+`document.createElement('force-horse')`

+To be rendered, force-horse must first get `options`, which is an attribute.

-A force-horse element does not have an intrincsic size.
+A force-horse element does not have an intrinsic size.
 It adapts itself to the size that is set by its parent. force-horse is implementing CSS **flex-box** display logic.

-#  Options parameters
+#  Options attribute

 Parameters are passed through the options attribute.
 Currently, this object contains only the data property, which holds the graph's data in the following format: